 - Hold your elbows out to the sides but rounded slightly in.
 Tilt your chin slightly, leaving a few inches of space between your chin and your chest.
 Gently pull your abdominals inward to tighten your abs.
 Curl up and forward so that your head, neck, and shoulder blades lift off the floor.

 - Hold for 1-2 counts at the top of the movement and then lower slowly back down.
 Repeat for 12-15 repetitions.

-Note: Reverse crunches (where you lift your lower body instead of your upper body) are another great addition to your training routine.
+Note: Reverse crunch (where you lift your lower body instead of your upper body) is another great addition to your training routine.

 Boat poses, otherwise known as hollow holds, are a great static hold that you will feel in your midsection!